uafrica/ui-framework/README.md

 To add the framework to your project (assuming that your project is using Create React App):

+1. `yarn add uafrica-ui-framework`
-1. `yarn add uafrica-ui-framework tailwindcss@npm:@tailwindcss/postcss7-compat postcss@^7 autoprefixer@^9 @craco/craco`
+2. `yarn add -D @craco/craco`
-2. Add the following to the top of your main SCSS file:
+3. Add the following to the top of your main SCSS file:

 ```
 @tailwind base;